paulxcode/what2wear/README.md

 Open your browser at `http://localhost:5173` (or the port Vite shows) and search for any city to get the current weather and enjoy beautiful background media.

+## Future Improvements

+- Add user authentication to save and manage favorite locations.
+- Expand outfit recommendations with more variety and options.
+- Implement future outfit planning based on extended weather forecasts.

 ## Credits

 - Weather data from [OpenWeather](https://openweathermap.org/)